wifisensing/PicoScenes-Manual/source/users.rst

 From the easiest CSI-data collection using the Intel 5300 NIC to the SDR-based 802.11ax multi-user (MU) experiments, PicoScenes is powering the next wave of the Wi-Fi sensing research.
 The following grid lists the affiliations that use PicoScenes platform in their latest research.

-.. list-table:: Research affiliations that use the PicoScenes platform
+.. list-table:: China Mainland Users
    :widths: 25 25 25 25 25
    :header-rows: 0
    :align: center